limsammy/Readery---Ecommerce/README.md

 ## Additional Setup

-Run `$ rake rewind:go` if this is your first time running on the machine.
+1. Run `$ rake rewind:go` if this is your first time running on the machine.
 What this command does is go through all the OrderItems and assigns a unit_price from it's associated item.

+2. Run `$ rake reassign:store_reassignment` to associate all existing records with a single store

-Run `$ rake reassign:go`
+3. Run `$ rake reassign:images_to_cloudinary` to associate all existing items with cloudinary images